dotnet/orleans/src/Documentation/Samples-Overview/Adventure.md

 title: Adventure
 ---

+# Adventure

 A simple multiplayer text adventure game inspired by old-fashioned, text-based adventure games.

 ### Instructions:
 1. Build Adventure.sln
 2. Start your local Silo from a command window using command file  #1.
 3. The game map initialization script, #2
 4. Start the client #3
 5. Reminisce about the good old days before graphical user interfaces

 ### Overview